The Fortunes: Later work

 Founding member and lead vocalist Allen continued fronting an ever changing version of the Fortunes from 1963 up to his death in 2008.

 In 1983 and 1984 respectively, Michael Smitham and Paul Hooper joined Barry Pritchard and Rod Allen in the Fortunes.
 This line up of the Fortunes were awarded a gold disc in 1987 for over 100,000 sales of their All The Hits and More album.

 In 1991, Glen Dale, whilst living in Tenerife, reformed the group as Glen Dale's Fortunes alongside Martin Cox (guitar) (who has gone on to be one of the world's top Elton John tributes).

 In March 1995, Bob Jackson was added to the Fortunes' ranks, after founder member Barry Pritchard left through illness.
 Jackson, a former member of the group Badfinger, paid homage to his former bandmate on stage, with a version of the Badfinger penned song "Without You".
 Jackson left for a year to follow other obligations and Geoff Turton, who was originally a member of the Rockin' Berries, stood in for him.
 Barry Pritchard died from a heart attack on 11 January 1999 in Swindon, Wiltshire, UK.

 On 10 January 2008, Rod Allen died after suffering for two months from liver cancer.
 The remaining members of the band said they would continue touring and recruited the Dakotas lead singer Eddie Mooney.
 During 2008, the band regrouped, recorded a new album Play On, and appeared in Las Vegas, the Netherlands and Belgium as well as the UK.
 They toured Canada, the Netherlands, and Sweden, in addition to the UK during 2009.
 The band had a busy schedule in the UK, Netherlands, Germany, and Italy during 2010 and 2011, appearing in Belgium at the Vostertfeesten Festival in August 2010.
 Drummer Paul Hooper left the band in early 2010 and was replaced by Glenn Taylor, formerly of Marmalade.
 The band then released a new studio album, Another Road.

 The keyboard player in the original line-up, David Carr, lived and worked in Hollywood, California, doing session work, frequently working with The Ventures and also Kim Fowley.
 Carr died on 12 July 2011 from a heart attack.

 Since 2011, the Fortunes have continued to appear on various 1960s theatre package shows with other artists of the era.
 Additionally, they have appeared in their own Past and Present theatre show and in 2015 released the accompanying Past and Present live album.
 In 2018 the Fortunes successfully toured Australia and keyboard player Bob Jackson retired later in the year due to ill health.
 He was replaced by ex Merseybeats and Tornados keyboard player and vocalist Chris Hutchison.
-The band continues to feature on 1960s theatre shows such as "Sensational 60s" and "Sixties Gold" as well as cruise appearances.
+The band continues to feature on 1960s theatre shows such as "Sensational 60s" and "Sixties Gold" as well as cruise appearances and toured the Netherlands, Belgium and Germany in 2022.

 Glen Dale died at a hospice care facility after a battle with heart disease, on 13 January 2019, at age 79.
 Singer Shel Macrae died in 2022 at the age of 77.